bseverns/seedBox/test/README.md

 - `ENABLE_GOLDEN` — When set, tests can record fresh comparison data into `artifacts/`.
 Commit the intent in docs, not the raw files, so the repo stays lean.
 Fire up the `native_golden` PlatformIO env to toggle it without juggling manual build flags.
-The harness auto-discovers the repo root by walking up to `platformio.ini`, so the rendered WAVs always land in `<repo>/build/fixtures` even though the binary runs inside `.pio/`.
+PlatformIO feeds the project path in as `SEEDBOX_PROJECT_ROOT_HINT`, the harness respects a runtime `SEEDBOX_PROJECT_ROOT` override, and it still walks up the filesystem hunting for `platformio.ini` if all else fails.
+The rendered WAVs always land in `<repo>/build/fixtures` even though the binary runs inside `.pio/`.
 Override that default with `SEEDBOX_FIXTURE_ROOT=/tmp/seedbox-fixtures` if you're prototyping somewhere else.